shanahdt/MUSI3310/source/syllabus.rst

 employed in 18th- and 19th- century European art music, as well as contemporary popular music, jazz, and African drumming.

+Enrollment deadlines: The last day in the College to add a course is Tuesday, September 10th; the last day to drop a course is Wednesday, September 11th; the last day to withdraw from a course is Tuesday, October 22nd.

 Resources
 =========